Wellington Cable Car: Cars and propulsion

-The Cable Car has two cars, which start from opposite ends of the line and pass in the middle.
-They are attached to each other by a 30 mm diameter cable, supported by 120 rollers, which runs round a pulley at the top of the hill.
+The Cable Car has two cars which start from opposite ends of the line and pass in the middle.
+They are attached to each other by a 30 mm diameter cable, which runs around a pulley at the top of the hill, and is supported by 120 rollers.
 A 198 kW 400 V AC motor at the top of the hill drives the pulley.
-The Cable Car is a funicular rather than a true cable car: the cars are permanently attached to the cable, which stops and starts as required.
+The Cable Car is a funicular rather than a true cable car: the cars are permanently attached to the cable and counterbalance each other, stopping and starting as required.
 Wheels on the south side of car 1 and the north side of car 2 have double flanges, while the opposite wheels on each car have no flanges, directing the cars to the correct side of the mid-way passing loop at Talavera.

 The cars are designed to fit the grade, using internal steps to provide horizontal floors.

-The normal operating speed is 18 km/h (5 m/s), with a maximum passenger load of around 100 (30 seated, 70 standing).
+The normal operating speed is 18 km/h (5 m/s), with a maximum load of around 100 passengers (30 seated, 70 standing).
 Each car weighs approximately 13.5 t when empty and 21 t when full.

+The first female cable car driver in New Zealand was Lorraine Ruka-Isaac who drove the Cable Car from 1979 to 1981.

 Passengers

 The Cable Car typically provides around a million passenger journeys each year.
-In the mornings and evenings, it is used by commuters travelling between Kelburn and the city; at other times of the day, it is used by people travelling between the city and the Wellington Botanic Garden, by students attending Victoria University and living in nearby student hostels, and by many tourists, especially during summer.
+In the mornings and evenings, it is used by commuters travelling between Kelburn and the city; at other times of the day, it is used by people travelling between the city and the Wellington Botanic Garden, students attending Victoria University and living in nearby student hostels, and by many tourists, especially during summer.
 On 30 December 2023, the millionth passenger for the year was recorded — the first time that this milestone had been reached since the COVID-19 pandemic.

+In 2024, cruise ship passengers accounted for 30% of revenue but that fell to 20% in 2025 as fewer cruise ships visited Wellington.

 Ownership

-The Cable Car is owned and operated by Wellington Cable Car Ltd, in turn owned by Wellington City Council.
+The Cable Car is owned and operated by Wellington Cable Car Ltd, which is in turn owned by Wellington City Council.
 Wellington Cable Car Ltd is responsible for all operations of the Cable Car, including the maintenance of cars and track, employing drivers, selling tickets and providing customer service.
 The operation was able to achieve surpluses prior to the COVID-19 pandemic, but suffered a 72% drop in patronage and 77% drop in revenue in 2021-22, and required financial support of $1.3 million from the council.
 In 2023, the Cable Car returned to making a profit.